 Although the XM platform offering is simply MT4 or MT5 and pricing (spreads) are not as tight as the leaders in the industry, the XM research and educational offerings are of a significantly high quality and quantity.
 Plus, their customer service is excellent.

-But is XM the right broker for you?
-In this XM review, we’ll be taking a look at everything you need to know about this broker, including account types, what fees to expect, regulation, trading platforms on offer and more.
+But is XM the correct broker for you?
+In this XM review, we’ll be taking a look at all you need to know about XM, including regulation, pricing, their trading and mobile platforms, types of account, their research and education.

 What can you trade?

 XM offers its clients access to a 57 currency pairs, including majors, minors, and emerging markets.
 Leverage is up to 30:1 for retail clients.
 We will go into more depth on pricing below.

 XM offers traders a wide variety of Contract for Differences (CFDs) including individual stocks and stock indices and commodities.
 However, XM does not currently offer CFDs on ETFs or on cryptocurrencies.
 This is a somewhat notable limitation, particularly on the cryptocurrency side, with many traders wanting at least the option to trade some of the more popular cryptocurrencies.

 The commodity offering is at least in line with the industry standard with 15 different commodities to trade.
 The offering of some of the soft/ agricultural commodities, such as Coffee or Corn is more than what it seen for the industry norm.
 The usual Gold, Silver, Oil, Gas and Copper are all available to trade.

 While many traders will be happy with this, it’s worth noting that XM doesn’t currently offer CFDs on other precious metals such as Platinum and Palladium.
 Not a deal-breaker by any means, but something worth bearing in mind if you’re looking to trade CFDs on multiple precious metals.

 We will look at the stocks and indices offering below.